sderosiaux/meeting-copilot/docs/spec.md

-# Meeting Copilot - Product Specification
+# Unasked - Product Specification

 ## Overview

-Meeting Copilot is a real-time meeting assistant that processes audio input and provides structured, actionable meeting insights.
+Unasked is a real-time meeting assistant that processes audio input and provides structured, actionable meeting insights.

 ---